Why Pursue a PhD in Developmental and Regenerative Sciences

 - Students will not be approved for an additional master’s degree in the same field in which an individual has previously received a master’s degree.

-The Developmental & Regenerative Sciences PhD curriculum is offered through daytime courses only.
+The Developmental and Regenerative Sciences PhD curriculum is offered through daytime courses only.
 Participation in the program is considered a full-time activity.